 The agency previously had said that the first phase would begin this summer.

-"The plan is for us to launch expansion the summer of 2020,” says Lisa Pape, deputy chief officer of patient care services for the VA.
-“We're waiting to get our IT system built and working as well as we can.
-So, we can then launch to expand for all of those caregivers currently not being seen."
+“The plan is for us to launch expansion the summer of 2020,” Lisa Pape, deputy chief officer of patient care services for the VA, said in November.
+“We’re waiting to get our IT system built and working as well as we can.
+So we can then launch to expand for all of those caregivers currently not being seen.”